-- E. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - I. Complainant means an individual who is eligible to file a Complaint or report a violation of this policy.
+- E. Calendar Days are defined as Monday through Sunday and include official holidays. - F. California State University (CSU) means the 23 Campus system of the California State University, including the CO. - G. Campus or University means any of the 23 Campuses of the CSU or the CO. - H. CO Appeal Response refers to the decision provided to the Complainant and the Respondent upon completion of the appeal process provided under Article IV. - I. Complainant means an individual who is eligible to file a Complaint or to report a violation of this policy.
 See Article III.
-A for a description of those eligible to file a Complaint.
+B. 1 for a description of those eligible to file a Complaint.
 It also includes any person who is reported to have experienced a violation of this policy in cases where some other person has made a report on that person's behalf.
 A Complainant may also be referred to as a party to the Complaint. - J. Complaint means a report of a violation of this policy or a written communication that complies with Article III.
-C. 2 alleging Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking, against the CSU, an Employee, a Student, or a Third Party. - K. Dating Violence is abuse committed by a person who is or has been in a social or dating relationship of a romantic or intimate nature with the victim.11 This may include someone
+B. 2 alleging Discrimination, Harassment, Retaliation, Sexual

-9 See Cal.
+&lt;sup>9 See Cal.
 Gov. Code § 12926(b).

-10 See 34 C.F.R.
+&lt;sup>10 See 34 C.F.R.
 110.3